 Professor Pierre-Richard Agenor, The University of Manchester

-This project will study interactions between financial volatility, macroprudential regulation, and economic growth, in the context of low-income developing countries.
+This project studied interactions between financial volatility, macroprudential regulation, and economic growth, in the context of low-income developing countries.

 From that perspective, the global financial crisis raises some important issues;